Nerves of the Upper Back and Arms

-The VA awards disability compensation for each condition of the Peripheral Nerves of the Upper Back and Arms that is service-connected.
+The VA awards disability for conditions of the Nerves of the Upper Back and Arms that are service-connected.
 The DoD will also rate service-connected conditions as long as they also make the service member Unfit for Duty.
-For Reservists, the condition must have occurred in or resulted from an injury in the Line of Duty to qualify.
+For Reservists, the condition must have occurred in, or resulted from an injury in, the Line of Duty to qualify.

 The nervous system connects the brain to the rest of the body.
 Impulses travel up the nerves and spinal cord to the brain, and the brain then turns these impulses into ideas like pain, heat, etc. Similarly, the brain can send signals through the nerves to various parts of the body, telling it to raise the arm, point the toes, expand the lungs to breath, etc.

 The nervous system is divided into two parts: the central nervous system, and the peripheral nervous system.
 The central nervous system consists of the brain, the spinal cord, and the cranial nerves.
-The peripheral nervous system is made up of all the nerves that travel from the spinal cord to the rest of the body.
+The peripheral nervous system consists of all the nerves that travel from the spinal cord to the rest of the body.

-The Peripheral Nerves of the Upper Back and Arms extend from the spinal cord in the upper back and travel down the arms, controlling the movements of the shoulders, arms, and hands.
+The Peripheral Nerves of the Upper Back and Arms extend from the spinal cord in the neck and upper back and travel down the arms, controlling the movements of the shoulders, arms, and hands.

-Nerves of the Upper Back and Arms Ratings
+Rating the Nerves of the Upper Back and Arms

 The VASRD offers ratings for the following Nerves of the Upper Back and Arms: